sumitsaraswat362/breast-cancer-diagnostic-model/README.md

 7. Visualization of diagnostic performance

 Initial experimentation focused on **Logistic Regression** due to its interpretability, followed by a comparative study with more complex models.

+All preprocessing, model fitting, and evaluation steps were performed strictly within the training folds to prevent information leakage between training and evaluation data.

 ---